Introducing

 My work includes:

-I am equally comfortable implementing a scripting-language from scratch as I am designing a web application using Angular/TypeScript, or implementing the application backend in C++.
 The last few years I have focused on low-level programming in C for the ATmega MCU series, implementing an EVSE based on the EN IEC 61851-1:2019 standard.

 Technical Stack